Canon 100D vs Fujifilm X-A10

 Review summary: Canon 100D vs Fujifilm X-A10

-So what is the bottom line?
-Is there a clear favorite between the Canon 100D and the Fujifilm X-A10?
+So how do things add up?
+Is the Canon 100D better than the Fujifilm X-A10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (17.9 vs 16MP) with a 6% higher linear resolution.